munichpavel/munichpavel.github.io/_posts/2023-02-10-data-contracts.md

 ## Lessons from experience

-In our collective experience, there *were* data expectations and they *were* enforced somehow, but all too often the enforcement of data expectations is done implicitly, vaguely lumped together under the label “data quality.”
+In our collective experience, there *were* data expectations and they *were* enforced somehow, but all too often the enforcement of data expectations is done implicitly, vaguely lumped together under the label “data quality”.
 The lack of explicit enforcement of data expectations is one main factor in the unpleasant and costly data quality surprises that we aim to avoid.

-Data contracts, by combining both the human and technical concerns, provide the transparency and automation required for AI Solution teams and their business data providing counterparts to get past complaining about one another and find a dynamic equilibrium with which both sides can be reasonably happy and significantly more efficient in delivery.
+Data contracts, by combining both the human and technical concerns, provide the transparency and automation required for AI solution teams and their business data providing counterparts to get past complaining about one another and find a dynamic equilibrium with which both sides can be reasonably happy and significantly more efficient in delivery.